AI-multimodal/Lightshow/paper.md

 formidable for non-expert researchers.
-`Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes, including FEFF, VASP, OCEAN, EXCITING and XSpectra.
+`Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes, including FEFF, VASP, OCEAN, **<span style="font-family: Courier new;">exciting</span>** and XSpectra.
 Its extendable framework will also allow the community to easily add new functions and to incorporate new simulation codes.

 # Statement of need

-First-principles simulations explore the material and molecular properties of a system by solving fundamental quantum mechanical equations numerically.
+First-principles simulations explore materials and molecular properties of a system by solving fundamental quantum mechanical equations numerically.
 Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena at the microscopic level, making them a powerful tool at the forefront